MAC Audits in Detroit

 MACs may also conduct targeted reviews of specific services or procedures if there are concerns about overutilization or improper billing.

 MAC audits can take several forms, including desk audits, medical record reviews, and site visits.
-Desk audits involve a review of documentation submitted by the provider, while medical record reviews involve a review of the patient’s medical record to ensure that the services provided were medically necessary and appropriately documented.
+Desk audits involve reviewing documentation submitted by the provider.
+In contrast, medical record reviews include examining the patient’s medical record to ensure that the services provided were medically necessary and appropriately documented.
 Site visits involve an in-person review of the provider’s facilities and operations.

 What Are Providers Required to Do to Comply with a MAC Audit?